Why was Michael Oher put in a conservatorship by his 'Blind Side' family? Experts call case 'troubling' and 'disturbing.'

 Tuohys say they are willing to end conservatorship

 "Of course," Sean replied when asked by the Daily Memphian if they will end the legal chokehold.
-"I want whatever Michael wants."
+"I want whatever Michael wants.

 "It's upsetting, but it's life, what are you going to do?
 Certain people will believe us and certain people won't," he added.
 "It's hard because you have to defend yourself, but whatever he wants, we'll do.
 We're not in this for anything other than whatever he wants.
 If he'd have said, 'I don't want to be part of the family anymore,' we'd have been very upset, but we absolutely would have done it."